rajesh-nitc/terraform-azure-foundation/00-bootstrap/README.md

 1. ```az login```

 2. Create Service Principal with Owner [as we are learning!] role at ROOT.
-We will be running the code in local envioronment only and that is why not using user assigned identity
+We will be running the code in local envioronment only and that is why not using msi / user assigned identity

 ```
 az ad sp create-for-rbac -n sp-org-terraform --role="Owner" --scopes="/"